-ST: It's amazing that we can talk about two films that came out in the same year, using the same archival material, about the same people.
-And it's even more amazing to have found someone writing exactly on the this subject who knows so much about the history of film and volcanos.
+ST: It's amazing that we can talk about two films that came out in the same year, using the same archival material, about the same people and it's even more amazing to have found someone writing exactly on the this subject who knows so much aobu tabout the who's in the civil archimal material?
+About the scene.
+And.
+To have found someone writing exactly on this subject, who knows so much of the history of film and volcanos.
 So, I'm so glad that we had a chance to talk with Toby.

-AL: I like what Toby is saying about the ways the films erupted at the same time, volcano-like.
-And he makes the analogy between volcanos and the archive.
+AL: I like what Toby saying about the ways the films erupted at the same time, volcano-like.
+And he makes the analogy between volcanoes and the archive that.
 That the archive goes into this period of dormancy and can just explode like this, making two incredible films.
-You mentioned something about Toby's paper when you're talking to him.
+You mentioned something about Toby'ss paper when you're talking to him.
 What was?

 ST: So, I was referring to the paper that Toby wrote and presented at Visible Evidence in Udine.
 He has not published this work yet, but this material will be a chapter in his dissertation on geology and documentary moving images.
-And, if you're interested in his work, Toby recently published a paper on another volcano film in the journal Studies in World Cinema that won an award from BAFTSS and so we will link to that paper and bio in the show notes, on our website, which is reframe dot sussex.ac.uk/avm1.
+And, if you're interested in his work, Toby recently published a paper on another volcano film in the journal Studies in World Cinema that won an award from BAFTSS and so we will link to that paper and bio in the show notes on our website, which is reframe dot sussex.ac.uk/avm1.